Rules To Build A Basic Stock Portfolio

 Image from smh.com

 With the right expectations, we can still make money in the stock market but often, our expectations need to change.
-Here are some rules I follow when I buy stocks:
+Following are my basic tips on how to develop a successful stock portfolio and the rules I follow to select the right stocks to own.

 My Stock Portfolio and Latest Investment Returns